cbonnissent/generalFilterLittleLexer/README.md

 generalFilterLittleLexer
 ========================

-A little lexer for general filter
+A little lexer for general filter inspired of http://nitschinger.at/Writing-a-simple-lexer-in-PHP